Top House Democrats evacuated from DNC headquarters as police clash with protesters calling for Gaza ceasefire | KRDO

 Top House Democrats evacuated from DNC headquarters as police clash with protesters calling for Gaza ceasefire

-(CNN) — Law enforcement clashed with protesters calling for a ceasefire in the Israel-Hamas war outside of the Washington headquarters of the Democratic National Committee Wednesday night after authorities said the demonstration turned violent and lawmakers were evacuated from the building.
+(CNN) — Law enforcement clashed with protesters calling for a ceasefire in the Israel-Hamas war outside of the Washington headquarters of the Democratic National Committee Wednesday night, the latest eruption of tensions across the country over the Israel-Hamas war.

-“Tonight 6 officers were treated for injuries – ranging from minor cuts to being pepper sprayed to being punched.
-One person has been arrested for assault on an officer.
-We appreciate our officers who kept these illegal & violent protesters back & protected everyone in the area,” US Capitol Police, who responded with DC Metropolitan Police, said in a statement on X.
+House Minority Leader Hakeem Jeffries, House Minority Whip Katherine Clark and Rep. Pete Aguilar were inside as the clash between protesters and police sparked and turned violent, according to authorities.

-Officers, according to USCP, had worked “to keep back approximately 150 people who are illegally and violently protesting” in the area – a characterization activist groups later disputed – and escorted members of Congress from the area.
-Top House Democrats were among those evacuated.
+Six officers were injured during the melee Wednesday evening and one person was arrested for allegedly punching a female officer.
+According to US Capitol Police, officers had worked “to keep back approximately 150 people who are illegally and violently protesting” in the area – a characterization activist groups later disputed – and escorted members of Congress, including the top House Democrats, from the area.

-According to a person familiar with the matter, the Democratic leaders — House Minority Leader Hakeem Jeffries, House Minority Whip Katherine Clark and Pete Aguilar, the No. 3 Democrat — were inside as the clash between protesters and police erupted.
+USCP, in a statement Thursday, defended its actions saying that the protesters were “not peaceful” and said the protestors moved dumpsters in front of the exits and pepper sprayed police officers.

+“We have handled hundreds of peaceful protests, but last night’s group was not peaceful,” the statement said.

-About 10 members were there, according to the source, including Suzan DelBene, the chairwoman of the Democratic Congressional Campaign Committee, and Michigan Rep. Debbie Dingell.
+About 10 members were at the DNC headquarters on Wednesday, according to a source familiar with the matter, including Suzan DelBene, the chairwoman of the Democratic Congressional Campaign Committee, and Michigan Rep. Debbie Dingell.
 The members had been meeting with House candidates who were in town for training sessions and to connect with fellow Democrats.

 California Rep. Brad Sherman told CNN’s Abby Philip on “NewsNight” that he was among the members evacuated to the Capitol and slammed protesters for “their willingness to attack police.”